lucadonghi/APP-for-Advanced-Microeconomics-Project/README.md

 [The_Iliad_effect.pdf](https://github.com/lucadonghi/Interactive_paper/blob/master/The_Iliad_effect.pdf) is the economical paper realized as part of a project for the Advance Microeconomics course.
 The entire Shiny App is based on it.

-[functions_app.R](https://github.com/lucadonghi/Interactive_paper/blob/master/functions_app.R) is a R script containing few user-defined functions used "*app.R*".
+[functions_app.R](https://github.com/lucadonghi/Interactive_paper/blob/master/functions_app.R) is a R script containing few user-defined functions used in "*app.R*".

 [app.R](https://github.com/lucadonghi/Interactive_paper/blob/master/app.R) contains the code used to run *Interactive_paper* shiny app.